-The discount rate and terminal growth rate were as specified above in the Note 13.
-The revenue growth rate was 4%-9% and EBITDA margin for JSC MC Avicenna, ARTMed Group (Centres of Reproductive Medicine, located in Krasnoyarsk, Omsk, Novosibirsk and Barnaul), JSC MK IDK and other was 30.2%-30.9%, 40.5%-42.1% and 27.5%-33.4% respectively for the 5.5 years projection period.
+The discount rate and terminal growth rate as at 30 June 2022 were as specified above in the Note 13.
+The revenue growth rate was 4%-9% and EBITDA margin for JSC MC Avicenna, ARTMed Group (Centres of Reproductive Medicine, located in Krasnoyarsk, Omsk, Novosibirsk and Barnaul), JSC Medicinskaya kompaniya IDK and other was 30.2%-30.9%, 40.5%-42.1% and 27.5%-33.4% respectively for the 5.5 years projection period.

-No impairment loss was identified.
-No reasonably possible change in key assumptions will cause an impairment.
-As a result the Group did not recognise any additional impairment other than mentioned above.
+No impairment loss was identified as at 30 June 2022.
+No reasonably possible change in key assumptions will cause impairment.